megaoptim/rapid-cache/readme.txt

 == Description ==

-Rapid Cache is fork of the popular Comet Cache plugin with additional features and updated to work with the most recent versions of WordPress and PHP.
+Rapid Cache is fork of the popular Rapic Cache plugin with additional features and updated to work with the most recent versions of WordPress and PHP.

 If you care about the speed of your site, Rapid Cache is one of those plugins that you absolutely MUST have installed :-) Rapid Cache takes a real-time snapshot (building a cache) of every Page, Post, Category, Link, etc. These snapshots are then stored (cached) intuitively, so they can be referenced later, in order to save all of that processing time that has been dragging your site down and costing you money.